 Schumann concluded his essay on the "Great" on a poignant note.
 He cited the universal praise by both artists and amateurs in that first audience, predicted that the "Great" would never be forgotten or overlooked, and yet regretted that he was unable to convey that message to Schubert.
 While we are powerless to remedy his regret, his prediction is affirmed through a plethora of recordings.

 Schubert undoubtedly would be incredulous to learn that each of his juvenile symphonies not only survived the single performance for which they were intended, but are preserved, revered and enjoyed through dozens of recordings by prominent conductors and ensembles.
 Their modern recognition was fueled in large part by the advocacy of Sir Thomas Beecham, whose recordings delightfully combine relaxed geniality and elegant grace, and then expanded by original instrument and chamber ensembles whose reduced forces seem ideally suited to their modest scale.
 While the first six had to await the electrical era for their phonographic debuts, the "Unfinished," Schubert's most popular work, not surprisingly emerged early in the acoustical era.
-Competing abridgements of the "Unfinished" appeared barely a year after the first recording of a complete symphony in 1910 (Beethoven's Fifth, by Friedrich Kark and the Odeon Symphony Orchestra) – a remarkably crisp and propulsive reading by Prince's Symphony Orchestra on a double-sided Columbia disc, and a more mellow rendition of just the first movement by Arthur Pryor's Band on a single Victor side.
+Competing abridgements of the "Unfinished" appeared barely a year after the first recording of a complete symphony (Beethoven's Fifth by the Odeon Symphony Orchestra, in 1911 [or 1910] by Friedrich Kark [or possibly Eduard Kuenneke – the scholarship is confusing]) – a remarkably crisp and propulsive reading by Prince's Symphony Orchestra on a double-sided Columbia disc, and a more mellow rendition of just the first movement by Arthur Pryor's Band on a single Victor side.
 A half-dozen complete acoustical recordings followed, culminating with an exquisitely lush set by Leopold Stokowski and the Philadelphia Orchestra (Victor, 1924) – what a shame they never recorded the "Great" – all of which were superseded by a dozen more in the first decade of the electrical era.

 Although the phonographic appeal of the "Unfinished" may have been abetted by its ability to fit comfortably on a mere three double-sided 78s (and later a single LP side), the "Great" understandably was a harder sell.
 The acoustical era saw only the Andante, on four sides and thus presumably complete, from Dirk Foch and the Vienna Philharmonic (Grammophon, 1924).